mgeitz/eqalert/README.md

 > Press `0` to reload your configs or restart the program if any changes were made.
 Though generally, it's a good idea to stop eqalert before manually editing your config files.

+## Data

+### Spell Timers

+On first run, eqalert will try to generate `data/spell-timers.json` by parsing `spells_us.txt` in your EverQuest directory.

+This file will regenerate with each new `eqalert` version or when `data/spell-timers.json` doesn't yet exist.

+> If there is a project1999 update it is recommended to delete `data/spell-timers.json` to force `data/spell-timers.json` regeneration

 ## Controls